-affordable ADU for at least a 5-year period; or other development incentives on properties greater than 13,000 square feet in area • Adopt an ordinance by the end of 2026 to allow an additional ADU beyond state requirement on properties less than 13,000 square feet in size and deed- restrict at least one ADU on such property as a rental unit • Identify additional sites or rezoning if necessary, to meet overall RHNA allocation • Other strategies as appropriate to accommodate ADU capacity proportionate to any ADU production gap 11.1: Affirmatively Furthering Fair Housing: Incentives for Affordable Housing Continue a program to provide low cost conceptual review to provide preliminary comments on housing development projects prior to Ongoing; By 2025 Citywide (all highest resource areas).
-Continue to offer incentives for housing developers and explore additional incentives with the goal of facilitating formal submittal to the City, within a 60-day turnaround.
-Study and create additional incentives to promote the mixed use program, including promoting the ability to adaptively reuse existing commercial buildings, to facilitate the creation of new units in high opportunity areas.
-Continue to explore opportunities for the City to purchase or support the purchase of underutilized land for potential future affordable housing the development of 500 affordable units.
-Housing Mobility projects.
-Housing Mobilit 11.1: Affirmatively Furthering Fair Housing - Housing Mobility Choices Notify adjacent jurisdiction housing departments when affordable units are available.
+affordable ADU for at least a 5-year period; or other development incentives on properties greater than 13.000 square feet in area Adopt an ordinance by the end of 2026 to allow an additional ADU beyond state requirement on properties less than 13,000 square feet in size and deed- restrict at least one ADU on such property as a rental unit Identify additional sites or rezoning if necessary, to meet overall RHNA allocation Other strategies as appropriotate to accommodate ADU capacity production gap 11.1: Affirmatively Furthering Fair Housing: Incentives for Affordable Housing Continue a program to provide low cost conceptual review to provide preliminary comments on housing development projects prior to Ongoing; By 2025 Citywide (all highest resource areas).
+Continue to offer incentives for housing developers and explore additional incentives with the goal of facilitating formal submittal to the City, within a 60-day turnaround. the development of 500 affordable units.
+Housing Mobili 11.1: Affirmatively Furthering Fair Housing - Housing Mobility Choices Notify adjacent jurisdiction housing departments when affordable units are available.
 Adopt an ordinance by end of 2026 to define and explicitly permit a new and/or existing ancillary living quarters (quarters providing an efficiency kitchen Annually 2026 for ordinance adoption By end of planning period for housing mobility net new units in the RCAA Adjacent jurisdictions.
 High resource areas, and specifically the identified RCAA Increase noticing of affordable housing opportunities to adjacent jurisdictions.
-Target to increase housing mobility options by 150 units in the identified RCAA by the and bathroom access) within existing singlefamily residences beyond state law allowances for ADUs and beyond additional ADUs allowed under the local program for properties that are more than 13,000 SF (see Imp.
-10.4).
-Converted space meeting the definition of a housing unit may be counted toward the City's RHNA.
+Target to increase housing mobility opticns by 150 units in the identified RCAA by the